Monday, November 28, 2022

 In fact, some manuscripts that do contain this passage have it located after John 21:24.
 There is one manuscript that has John 7:53-8:11 inserted after John 7:36.
 Others have the story of the woman caught in adultery placed after Luke 21:38, or at the very end of Luke's gospel.

-There is nothing inherently wrong with accepting this text as canonical Scripture, since it contains no doctrinal error and accurately reflects the tender side of Jesus Christ.
-This story is actually something that we would have more expected to be recorded in Luke's gospel, since he focused more on women than did the other three writers.
-The story of the woman caught in adultery does not in any way contradict historical details of the four gospels.
+There is nothing inherently wrong with accepting this text as canonical Scripture.
+It contains no heretical elements and faithfully reflects the tender side of Jesus Christ.
+This story is actually something that we would have more expected to be recorded in Luke's gospel, since he focused more on women than did the other three gospel writers.
+The story of the woman caught in adultery does not contradict historical details of the four gospels.

 No comments: